MYTEK STEREO 192-DSD DAC

 Pro-audio mastering unit put to the audiophile test

-A sound engineer collegue at my work place proposed I take a close listen to his newly aquired mastering DAC.
+A sound engineer colleague at my workplace proposed I take a close listen to his newly acquired mastering DAC.
 How could I resist?
 The cherry on top was that it natively supports DSD.

 Retail price around 1499 euro

 This is a highly versatile DAC intended for mastering engineers involved in downloadable DSD and SACD mastering/remastering.
 With it being a professional unit, it offers various inputs: USB 1,1, 2.0, Firewire, coax and optical sp/dif, Wordclock, AES/EBU and serial DSD.
 It also offers both single ended and balanced outputs.
 192khz and DSD is supported via both USB and Firewire, both for Mac and PC.
 Its functionality doesn’t stop there, it also offers analog or digital volume control, as well as bypassing these circuits altogether and there are two filter settings for PCM as well as low pass filters for DSD.
 Finally it also features switchable upsampling.